MAKE A DAY OF IT!

 Northcote is a renowned small luxury hotel with a Michelin star restaurant situated on the edge of the Ribble Valley, in the heart of Lancashire.
 The restaurant is elegant, stylish and sophisticated with views of the garden and distant hills of the beautiful Ribble Valley.
 This oasis of food and wine excellence, offers genuine service and northern hospitality.

 The Ribble Valley is truly a walker’s paradise.
 There are so many wonderful walks in the area, with something to suit all ages and abilities.
-We have provided a few for you to consider on our Local Walks page, including a walk specially commissioned by us, courtesy of former Editor of Country Walking, Mark Sutcliffe.
+We have provided a few for you to consider on our Walks page, including a walk specially commissioned by us, courtesy of former Editor of Country Walking, Mark Sutcliffe.
 There's also 10 fantastic circular walks which combine great food and great walks and for any Lord of the Rings fan’s, the Tolkien Trail.

 Whalley Abbey is a former Cistercian abbey set in beautiful gardens and woodland in Whalley beside the River Calder.